datalek/scala-microservice-template.g8/README.md

 1. Read configurations from file or a URI
     * `"com.typesafe" % "config" % "1.4.0"`
-2. Instantiate all services that are needed to provides features.
+2. Instantiate all services that are needed to provide features.
-    * It's up to you, the example uses ZIO (`"dev.zio" %% "zio" % "1.0.0-RC17"`)
+    * It's up to you, the example uses http4s (put here the version)
-3. Create an instance of the structure needed to the server
-    * todo: check which http server use

 ```
 sbt new git@github.com:datalek/scala-microservice-template.g8.git --branch feature/templating